nmondal/flower/README.md

 FLOWER is an Acronym for:

-> *FlowE*ngine For *R*eal Time
+> *FlowE*ngine For *R*eal Time processing needs

-Flower attempts to bridge the gap between structured approach to back-end development via DSL and externalisation of business logic from core execution.
+Flower attempts to bridge the gap between code-it-all approach to back-end development versus externalisation of business logic from core execution via DSL.

 It is a general purpose, polyglot, configuration driven, DSL based business flow engine designed to democratise backend development.